The Ultimate Guide to Fair Use and Copyrights for Filmmakers

 Intellectual Property (or “IP”) is a physically intangible item of value based on ideas, computer code, trademarks, copyrighted stories and characters, etc. For many companies, their IP is their primary product.
 So, it stands to reason, they go out of their way to protect that IP.

 But filmmakers are nerds.
 (You’re reading an article by a huge one.
 A nerd that is).
-And we filmmaking nerds love our sci-fi and fantasy, be damned the copyright holders.
-Thus you have the fan film.
+And we love our sci-fi and fantasy.
+Hence the fan film.

-YouTube is littered with tens of thousands of fan films: films created by fans of a piece of IP wherein they use that IP to make their own films.
+YouTube contains tens of thousands of fan films.
+Media created by fans of a piece of IP wherein they use that IP to make their own films.
 (Some have jokingly argued that this season of “Game of Thrones” is a glorified “fan film” vs. an adaptation because George R.R.
 Martin hasn’t finished the final two books in his famous Song of Ice and Fire series upon which the HBO series is based.
 But, again, don’t get me started.)

 Based on my understanding of fair use and copyright law, just about every single instance of a fan film is a copyright violation.
 They are not necessarily making money from these films; but for the most part, the films are not making any kind of commentary or critique on the IP.
 They are not transformative in purpose either (i.e. education).
 They are entertainment for entertainment’s sake, just like the original IP.